Academany/academany.github.io/_posts/2017-04-17-academany_thesis.md

 - Have a local certified instructor who previously studied in any of the Academany programs
 - Have an advisory local group (university professors, community leaders, recognised practitioners)
 - Provide access to machines and working space at least 20hrs a week for researchers

+### Why to have the Academany Diploma Thesis?
+In the following slideshow we collect some ideas about why to have a Diploma Thesis.
+Although, this is part of a larger ambition of the Fab Lab Network in order to be able to create a larger impact in society.
+The Diploma Thesis is the spark to start a distributed research program within the network, in collaboration with other institutions and companies.

+<iframe src="https://docs.google.com/presentation/d/1DvQ8EonYdBgbyxPcNLNGc2CfpoQk82OBOaJHxMJTY6U/embed?start=false&loop=false&delayms=5000" frameborder="0" width="100%" height="500px" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ### What will be asked from students:
 - To have completed one of the programs of the Academany (Fab, Bio, Design, Machine, Textile), preferably two for better results